Dineshs91/django-indexes/README.md

 This will work only with `APIClient`

+Stats can be checked from `stats.views.StatsView`.
+You can create an url mapping for this view and make a GET api call.

 ## Support

 Currently this package supports Django>2.0.
 But with some small changes can be made to support older